-Context and rationale to Policy G22 - Footpath linking Gayton and Gayton Thorpe
+Context and rationale to Policy G20 - Footpath linking Gayton and Gayton Thorpe

 - 9.2.11 Gayton and Gayton Thorpe lack a convenient, direct, safe walking or cycling route which provides access for Gayton Thorpe residents to the amenities in Gayton, such as the Crown pub, the village shop/post office and, importantly, the bus stop for access to King's Lynn, Grimston Medical Centre and further afield. - 9.2.12 The B1153 is not navigable on foot due to high verges, poor visibility around the bends and a 'pinch point' at the junction with Back Street.
 Here the road narrows between two opposing boundary walls, leaving little room for two cars to pass each other safely and no space for a footpath. - 9.2.13 There is an aspiration to provide a navigable footpath and cycle route to link Gayton and Gayton Thorpe.
 Attendees of the Drop-in consultation session [6] offered suggestions for a number of walking routes between Gayton and Gayton Thorpe.
 Figure 36 identifies viable options should an opportunity arise to implement a route to link Gayton and Gayton Thorpe.
 Highways have been asked to consider the viability of Wished-for Way 1, which is the optimum route between Gayton Thorpe and Gayton .
-Wished-for Way 2 and Wished-for-Way 3 have landowner support, although they are not optimal routes for the residents of the Parish. - 9.2.14 The landowner has expressed openness to Gayton Footpath FP10 becoming a cycle route, however this would require work to ensure this is appropriate for shared use.

-9.2.15 Currently there is no planned development that could deliver the entire route.
+Wished-for Way 2 and Wished-for-Way 3 have landowner support, although they are not optimal routes for the residents of the Parish. - 9.2.14 The landowner has expressed openness to Gayton Footpath FP10 becoming a cycle route, however this would require work to ensure this is appropriate for shared use. - 9.2.15 Currently there is no planned development that could deliver the entire route.
 However, the Seed Factory/Gayton Mill site (17/02233/OM), is critical to the implementation of a safe Gayton to Gayton Thorpe link.
-Therefore, Policy G22 seeks to safeguard land for this route in the event of that site coming forward.
+Therefore, Policy G20 seeks to safeguard land for this route in the event of that site coming forward.
+If future applications come forward on the Seed Factory/Gayton Mill site the Parish Council will press for the inclusion of two matters in such proposals.
+The first is the provision of a pedestrian and cycling route through the site to link in with the future proposed walking and cycling route Gayton to Gayton Thorpe Green Highway (see Map in Figure 36).
+If the Green Highway has been established to be unfeasible at the time of the application, then this requirement does not apply.
+The second is the provision of footways, as necessary to allow for safe, direct, and accessible pedestrian routes into Gayton village.